 Horisontal line to divide the page's sections

 2015

-The Mechanit Project 1.0 is a live performance, an adaptation of the sounds of industrial machines from the past.
-Machine noises are mixed with live music and an dynamic light design.
+Mechanit 1.0 (2015) is a live sound and light performance, an adaptation of the sounds of industrial machines recorded by the EU-initiative Work With Sounds (WWS).

-The work discovers the esthetics of the industrial machine sounds, rearranges them and brings them back in a performance that moves somewhere in the borderlands between sound art, live performance, and techno.
+Mechanit 1.0 discovers the esthetics of the industrial machine sounds, rearranges them in the shape of a sound and light performance that moves somewhere in the borderlands between abstract sound art, live performance, and techno.
+It is a contemporary take on the aural qualities of the sounds of industrialism.

+Horisontal line to divide the page's sections